William B. Magruder

-William Beans Magruder (1810–1869) was a prominent physician and the seventeenth Mayor of Washington City, District of Columbia, from 1856 to 1858.
+William Beans Magruder (1810–1869) was a medical doctor and the seventeenth Mayor of Washington City, District of Columbia, from 1856 to 1858.

 Magruder was born in Montgomery County, Maryland in 1810.
 Shortly after his birth, the family moved to Georgetown, D.C., where Magruder was raised and educated.
 He studied medicine and pharmacy in Washington, and then at the University of Maryland Medical School at Baltimore, graduating in 1831 and setting up practice in Washington.
 A year later, a disastrous epidemic of cholera broke out in Washington, and the citizens petitioned for Magruder to be placed in charge of the Western Hospital.
 His heroic conduct during the epidemic made his reputation as an important physician in the city.
 He shortly afterward traveled to Cincinnati to assist that city with its own cholera epidemic.

-Dr. Magruder was the subject of a famous anecdote that wound its way into Harper's magazine.
+Magruder was the subject of a famous anecdote that wound its way into Harper's magazine.
 He was attempting to talk a small boy into taking a dose of castor oil, promising him that the medicine was very sweet, when the boy replied, "Well, then, if it's so good, why don't you take some yourself?"

 Magruder entered public office in 1835, when he became a member of the Washington Board of Health.
 Two years later he was elected to the city's Common Council, then to the Board of Aldermen in 1843, where he served until 1856.

 In 1856, incumbent mayor John T. Towers — a member of the controversial "Know-Nothing" American Party — declined to seek re-election.
 The Know-Nothings nominated one Silas H. Hill to succeed him as mayor; the city's Democrats, Republicans, and remaining Whigs banded together as the "Anti-Know-Nothing Party" and nominated Magruder.
 After one of the fiercest campaigns in the history of Washington, Magruder won the mayoral election by a mere 13 votes.